Sunday, May 26, 2019

 Packet Pick-Up Policy

-Photo ID is required for all runners picking up their bib, ChronoTrack Tag and race packet.
+Photo ID is required for all runners picking up their bib and tech shirt.
 No exceptions.
 Be prepared to show ID.

 Race Shirt sizes are not guaranteed; please arrive early for best selection.